arvigeus/AZ-204/Learning Path/App Service.md

 Whenever possible, use deployment slots when deploying a new production build.
 When using a Standard App Service Plan tier or better, you can deploy your app to a staging environment and then swap your staging and production slots.
 The swap operation warms up the necessary worker instances to match your production scale, thus eliminating downtime.

+##### Continuously deploy code

+If your project has designated branches for testing, QA, and staging, then each of those branches should be continuously deployed to a staging slot.
+This allows your stakeholders to easily assess and test the deployed branch.

+##### Continuously deploy containers

+For custom containers from Azure Container Registry or other container registries, deploy the image into a staging slot and swap into production to prevent downtime.
+The automation is more complex than code deployment because you must push the image to a container registry and update the image tag on the webapp.

+- **Build and tag the image**: As part of the build pipeline, tag the image with the git commit ID, timestamp, or other identifiable information.
+It’s best not to use the default “latest” tag.
+Otherwise, it’s difficult to trace back what code is currently deployed, which makes debugging far more difficult.
+- **Push the tagged image**: Once the image is built and tagged, the pipeline pushes the image to our container registry.
+In the next step, the deployment slot will pull the tagged image from the container registry.
+- **Update the deployment slot with the new image tag**: When this property is updated, the site will automatically restart and pull the new container image.

 ### Explore authentication and authorization in App Service

-Azure App Service provides built-in authentication and authorization support, so you can sign in users and access data by writing minimal, or no code in your web app, RESTful API, mobile back end, and Azure Functions.
+Azure App Service provides built-in authentication and authorization support.
+You can sign in users and access data by writing minimal or no code in your web app, RESTful API, mobile back end, or Azure Functions.

 #### Why use the built-in authentication